4strodev/owl-docs/content/basics/_index.en.md

 ### Chapter 1

 # Basics
-Let's take an introduction about owl basics.
+Let's take an introduction about owl internals.